flutter/devtools/tool/README.md

 #### Manually review the CHANGELOG.md
 > For both the `$DEVTOOLS_RELEASE_BRANCH` and the `$DEVTOOLS_NEXT_BRANCH` branches

-* Verify
+Verify
-   * that the version for the CHANGELOG entry was correctly generated
+   * the version for the CHANGELOG entry was correctly generated
-   * that the entries don't have any syntax errors.
+   * the entries don't have any syntax errors.

 ### Test the `$DEVTOOLS_RELEASE_BRANCH`
 > You only need to do this on the `$DEVTOOLS_RELEASE_BRANCH` branch